Overview

 https://my.link.com/bookId=xxx&query=yyy

-For reference of the accepted expressions see bkperapp.json.
+For reference of the accepted expressions see bkperapp.yaml.

 Agents